ChristopherTrimboli/ChristopherTrimboli/README.md

 Fulltime, I'm a frontend team lead for a next-gen e-casino games company in Vancouver.

-In my free time, I am building my startup @own-me, an edgy and sexy adult content NFT platform for the Web3 Metaverse.
+In my free time, I am building my startup @own-me, an edgy and sexy adult content NFT platform for the web3 metaverse.

 If you wanna connect, hit me up!